 Possibly the most famous restaurant in Srinagar, it is located near Lal Chowk and Ghanta Ghar.
 Their Wazwan is simply amazing and the most delicious one that I ever tasted.
 I will highly recommend having lunch or dinner here if you are a non-vegetarian.

-It is located in the same area where Kareema is.
+It is located in the same area as Kareema.
 This restaurant is another good place to try local Kashmiri Wazwan and even vegetarian food.

 Also Read: How to Plan a Trip to Srinagar

 This cafe is located in the Ali Jaan complex near Lal Chowk.
 The overall atmosphere of the cafe is very peaceful and it is another good place to have mouth-watering food.
-They serve both vegetarian and non-vegetarian.
+They serve both vegetarian and non-vegetarian food.

-Surprisingly, it was actually the Pizza that I loved here.
+Surprisingly, it was actually the Pizza that I loved at Liberty Cafe.
 Give it a try.

 If you want to have some Kababs, I will recommend visiting Hashim Kababs.
 It is located in Munawwarabad in Srinagar, near the petrol pump.